 Most local leaders in the study area belonged to one social organization or the other and obtained their agricultural information from different sources.
 Extension agents were assisted by local leaders in legitimizing their extension efforts in their communities.
 Despite constraints that affected the effective performance of the roles of the local leaders, most of them were satisfied with the roles they played.
-Sex, age, education, occupation, experience, extension contact and membership of social organizations were significant socio-economic factors that affected the agricultural they played in information dissemination in the study area.
+Sex, age, education, occupation, experience, extension contact and membership of social organizations were significant socio-economic factors that affected the they played in agricultural information dissemination in the study area.
+The study therefore recommended that more extension contacts with the local leaders be encouraged, extension agents should be encouraged to use more of educated local leaders as well as encourage then to belong to one or other social organizations.
+Males and young energetic local leaders should be encouraged.
+Finally there should be need for constant training for local leaders through seminars, conferences etc to update their knowledge in leadership development.